What Is The Procure-to-Pay Process?

 - Freight and insurance costs

-Corporate social responsibility is a rising concern among consumers, and businesses are expected to meet certain standards of sourcing in order to please their customer base.
-As a result of this social pressure, many companies have committed to fair labor and environmental standards.
-Vendors must be able to meet the same standards to avoid consumer backlash.
+Corporate social responsibility is a rising concern among consumers, and businesses are expected to meet certain standards of sourcing in order to please their customer base—and avoid needless risk exposure.
+For example, many companies have committed to fair labor and environmental standards vendors must be able to meet to avoid consumer backlash.

 Once negotiations with all the short-listed vendors are completed and the most advantageous deal is identified, a supplier is chosen according to the selection criteria outlined in the procurement plan and a purchase order is issued.

-- Purchase order (PO) issued.
 Once the requisition order is approved, a detailed order form with amounts and delivery requirements is submitted.
 The PO is sent to the appropriate vendor for fulfillment.

 Maintaining an Efficient Procure-to-Pay System

-Keeping the system in optimal working order requires attention to detail.
-The procurement department maintains contact with vendors, fostering good working relationships that inspire vendors to negotiate in good faith with customers who pay their bills on time and fulfill their commitments.
+During the course of a project or calendar period, many things can change, and keeping the P2P system in optimal working order requires attention to detail.
+Ideally, the procurement and accounts payable teams maintain constant contact with vendors, fostering good working relationships that inspire vendors to negotiate in good faith with customers who pay their bills on time and fulfill their commitments.

 Anything from natural disasters to political events can cause raw material prices to rise or fall, affecting every link in the supply chain.
 This makes both supply chain management and supplier relationship management as high a priority as process efficiency and data management for procurement and AP professionals who want to achieve truly strategic sourcing while keeping costs low across the entire purchasing process.

 Ultimately, however, the true benefit of a comprehensive procure-to-pay solution lies in its ability to foster open communication and create total transactional transparency between the procurement and accounts payable departments.
 For example: